typeofweb/react-with-observable/README.md

 import { map, startWith } from 'rxjs/operators';
 import { Subscribe } from 'react-with-observable';

-// myContacts$ is contains a reactive list of contacts
+// myContacts$ is an Observable of an array of contacts

 export class ContactsList extends React.Component {
   render() {